US presses on with evacuation from Afghanistan after deadly Kabul airport attack - KTVZ

 Thousands of Afghans had been gathering at the airport’s gates in recent days in hopes of being evacuated.
 Footage posted to social media on Thursday after the explosions showed chaotic scenes of crowds trying to help the wounded amid bodies on the ground.
 Photos showed bloodied people being transported away from the scene in wheelbarrows.

-Video shot by local Afghan journalists in the wake of the blasts on Friday morning, appears to show scores of people continuing to gather at the airport, despite the great risk.
+Video shot by local Afghan journalists in the wake of the blasts, appears to show people continuing to gather near the airport perimeter despite the enormous personal risk.

 ISIS in Khorasan, known as ISIS-K has claimed responsibility for the attack, but provided no evidence to support the claim.
 US officials have said the group was likely behind the atrocity.